Return to top

 My recipe creates authentic New York-style bagels that taste just like the real deal.
 The 10-minute kneading develops the gluten properly, while the boiling step creates that signature tough exterior that makes bagels unique from regular bread.
 Each bagel has only 223 calories and contains no animal products.

 I learned through lots of trial and error that timing is everything with bagel making.
-The yeast needs exactly the right environment to activate, and I’ve found that covering the bowl and placing it near my oven (not on it) gives consistent results every time.
+The yeast needs exactly the right environment to activate, and I’ve found that covering the bowl and placing it in a slightly warm place gives consistent results every time.

 My favorite part about this recipe is how forgiving it is once you get the basics down.
 I can add different toppings like sesame seeds, poppy seeds, or everything bagel seasoning before baking.